Insoo Hyun: Early life and education

 Insoo Hyun grew up in Hollister, California and graduated from San Benito High School in 1988.

-Dr. Hyun received his BA and MA in Philosophy with Honors in Ethics in Society from Stanford University and his PhD in Philosophy from Brown University.
+Hyun received his B.A. and M.A. in philosophy with honors in ethics in society from Stanford University and his Ph.D. in philosophy from Brown University.

 For 21 years, Hyun has been married to Leneigh White, the owner and director of Strongsville Family Counseling.
 The couple started dating in high school, when he was drum major in the marching band and she was also in the band.
 He played the saxophone, and she played the flute.
 “I was two years older than her.
 I ended up talking with her a lot because I would stand right in front of her during practice.”

 Professional Experience

 He was awarded a Fulbright Award to study the ethical, legal, and cultural implications of human cloning in South Korea in 2005.
 A year later, he chaired the Human Biological Materials Procurement subcommittee of the International Society for Stem Cell Research.
 He was also the chair of ISSCR's Ethics and Public Policy Committee, and co-chair for the organization's Task Force on Guidelines for the Clinical Translation of stem cells.
 Recently, he served on the Task Force that revised the 2016 ISSCR Guidelines for Stem Cell Research and Clinical Translation.